Arifkhan21/KNN-Multivarate/README.md

 # KNN-Multivarate
-Classical MAchine Learning Algorithm K- Nearest Neighbours  implemented for detection of the class at a query point
+Classical Machine Learning Algorithm K- Nearest Neighbours  implemented for detection of the class at a query point